OWI defense · Racine County

 Racine · Kenosha · Walworth

-Racine County Circuit Court assigns criminal and traffic matters across Branches 1 through 10.
+Racine County Circuit Court assigns criminal and traffic matters across its circuit branches, with the current verified roster listing Branches 1-4 and 6-10.
 OWI cases typically enter through the intake court on Monday and Thursday morning calendars.
 After initial appearance, felony OWIs are assigned to a specific branch through the case’s lifetime; misdemeanors and forfeitures may be consolidated differently.

 The Racine County District Attorney’s office handles OWI prosecution.
 For 1st-offense civil forfeitures, the county corporation counsel may also be involved.
 Understanding which office is prosecuting your case determines the negotiation strategy.